yusfklncc/Hackintosh-for-All-Computers/README.md

 ### Write macOS Image

-- Extract RAW file from ZIP to the desktop.
+- Extract the RAW file from ZIP to the desktop.
 - Download [balenaEtcher](https://www.balena.io/etcher/).
-- Open program and click to "Flash from file"
+- Open the program and click to "Flash from file"
 - Select the OSX image `(.raw file)` from the popup window.
-- Click to "Select target" and select USB drive.
+- Click "Select target" and select your USB drive.
-- Click to "Flash!" and select allow in popup window.
+- Click "Flash!" and select allow in the popup window.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/78423442/154849816-0a04602a-9064-4780-9d4e-ed86254b4fea.png"></p>